Pink cocaine is a dangerous mix of hallucinogenic and stimulant effects that can pose serious risks to your health.

 In the short term, you can overdose on pink cocaine.
 The hallucinations and confusion can combine to cause erratic behaviour, putting you in danger of getting run over by a vehicle or falling from a great height.
 You could also have a seizure or go into cardiac arrest.

-Long term, there is the danger of addiction.
-There are substances in pink cocaine that are addictive and quickly you may find yourself chasing those feelings of euphoria that the drug initially gives you.
+Long-term, there is the danger of addiction.
+There are substances in pink cocaine that are addictive, and quickly, you may find yourself chasing those feelings of euphoria that the drug initially gives you.

 Seeking Help and Treatment Options for Pink Cocaine

-If you are struggling with pink cocaine use then you should seek help.
+If you are struggling with pink cocaine use, then you should seek help.
 There are many treatment options available to you.
-If your addiction is milder, you may opt for outpatient treatment – meaning you get to go home at night.
+If your addiction is milder, you may opt for outpatient treatment, meaning you get to go home at night.
 Inpatient treatment requires staying in the treatment centre and is suitable for people with a severe addiction.

 No matter what path you take, you will undergo a detox programme to purge the substance from your body.
 Action Rehab can direct you to treatment centres that offer this as well as a myriad of options – including addiction counselling, individual therapy sessions and group therapy.